 Now that you know how technology dictates changes in design, let’s look at this year’s best practices in mobile app design.

 Animations and microinteractions as the part of immersive design

-Dynamic and functional animation is the main trend in mobile application design in 2020.
+Dynamic and functional animation is the main trend in mobile application design.
 Let’s review its benefits: